shanhuang-dynamo/leetcode-solutions/java/008-string-to-integer-atoi.md

 ---

-This problem is not hard in algorithm, but in its complex business logic.
+This problem is not hard in algorithm, but in its business logic.
 It's more real world code.

 ![FSA of atoi](../images/atoi-FSA.png)